-- 1 Power down the NetVault Bare Metal Recovery Client, and insert the VaultOS CD; if connected through a USB port, the port must use the 3.0 protocol or earlier. - On reboot, there is a 5-second delay after the boot prompt appears. - 2 Press Enter to start the sequence immediately. - A series of dialog boxes appear as various applications are loaded to system memory.
-The initial load sequence may take several minutes, during which time the screen may appear blank. - 3 When the Network Connections dialog box appears, select the applicable interface, and press Edit. - (i) IMPORTANT: You can only use one active network interface during the backup and restore operation. - 4 In the Editing Network Interface dialog box, configure the IPv4 and IPv6 settings for the selected network interface.
+1 Turn off the NetVault Bare Metal Recovery Client, and insert the VaultOS CD; if connected through a USB port, the port must use the 3.0 protocol or earlier.

+On reboot, there is a 5-second delay after the boot prompt is displayed.

+2 Press Enter to start the sequence immediately.

+A series of dialog boxes appear as various applications are loaded to system memory.
+The initial load sequence may take several minutes, during which time the screen may appear blank.

-5 When you are finished, press Apply to return to the Network Connections dialog box, and then press Close
+By default, the system uses DHCP for the IPv4 and IPv6 settings.
+If you want to change the network settings, complete the following steps:

+- a Double-click the NetCFG icon on the desktop. - b When the Network Connections dialog box is displayed, select the connection that you want to change, and click Edit. - IMPORTANT: You can only use one active network interface during the backup and restore operation. - c Click the IPv4 Settings tab, select Manual from the Method list, click Add, and enter the IP, netmask, and gateway addresses in the applicable fields.
+Leave the DNS servers field blank. - d Click the IPv6 Settings tab, select Manual from the Method list, click Add, and enter the IP, prefix, and gateway addresses in the applicable fields.
+Leave the DNS servers field blank. - e When you are finished, click Save to return to the Network Connections dialog box, and then click Close.